Tree Removal vs Trimming: Which Do You Need?

 How We Assess Whether a Tree Needs Trimming or Removal

-When K&J Tree Works visits your Snohomish County property, here is how we evaluate the situation:
+When you call K&J Tree Works for an assessment, here is what we evaluate to recommend the right approach:

 Tree Removal vs Trimming: Common Questions

-Can trimming save a tree that might otherwise need removal?
+Can trimming prevent a tree from eventually needing removal?

 Not Sure Whether to Trim or Remove?
 We Will Tell You.